m0rthe/diceroll-web/README.md

 # **Info**

-This a very simple web version of diceroll (discord bot planned)
+This a very simple web version of diceroll

 # **Live Preview**